Redace10/Hackathon-2018-Hubdog/README.md

 - arcade cabinet (built with rasberry pi)
 - virtual keyboard for you to enter your username
 - leaderboard for top 10 high scores
+- banks spawn randomly on the screen
+- documents come out of bank once the bank gets destroyed
 - Bryan Power-up.
 When activated, he will get all the documents on the screen for you
 - Veryfi enemy.
 They either try to take documents on the screen or directly steal documents from you by attacking you